School Values: Wisdom, Encouragement and Friendship

 Through our curriculum we want to cultivate a passion for learning as well as to inspire curiosity, an adventurous spirit and self confidence.
 We want every child to be the best they can be and learn to live life to the fullest.
 Our values of Wisdom, Encouragement and Friendship underpin all aspects of learning as we prepare the children for secondary school and the wider world.
 All children study the full curriculum so that they ready for the next stages of their learning.
 We adapt the curriculum for children with additional needs, and for those with special abilities, offering ambition and challenge for all .

-Our curriculum is designed to meet the ambitious requirements of the National Curriculum.
-Curriculum 22 – a broad and balanced, knowledge-rich primary curriculum – helps us deliver much of the content through exciting projects that build on prior learning and enable key concepts to be rigorously reinforced.
-These subject-specific projects cover art and design, design and technology, geography, history and science.
-Maths is delivered through projects from the White Rose Maths scheme, and English is supported by a range of texts that have been chosen by staff to ensure exposure to a wide range of authors and genres and encourage high quality outcomes.
-Other subjects (RE, computing, French, PSHE, PE and music) are taught discretely.
+Our curriculum goes beyond the requirements of the National Curriculum.
+We follow Cornerstones Curriculum 22 – a broad and balanced, knowledge-rich primary curriculum – which supports us to deliver much of the content through exciting projects that build on prior learning and enable key knowledge and concepts to be rigorously reinforced.
+Under umbrella themes there are subject-specific projects that cover science, history, geography, art and design and design.

 Maths is delivered through the White Rose Maths scheme, with supporting materials taken from quality enrichment and extension programmes.
 Our new English curriculum is built around clear, progressive programmes of study with a carefully selected range of high quality texts supporting each unit of work.
 For phonics and early reading we follow the Little Wandle Letters and Sounds programme.

 - PE by following ‘Get Set 4 PE’

 - Computing through KAPOW

 - Music follows our own tailormade scheme of work